Festive & frugal Christmas porch decor ideas for adding easy touches of Christmas to welcome your family and friends to your home.

-Welcome to our Christmas front porch…and Happy Sunday to you all.
+Welcome to our Christmas front porch!
 Before we get started, I’d like to chat for just a minute.
-Like most of you, I have been wandering around blogland taking Christmas tours.
+Like most of you, I have been wandering around blogland looking at Christmas tours.
 They are more beautiful and inspiring than ever before…but they can also be a bit disheartening.
 Some are so picture perfect that I wonder if people really do live that way?
 I will even go so far as to admit (grudgingly) that a few blogs actually made me depressed.
-There is just no way I can come even close to what is being posted by some bloggers.
+There is just no way I can come even close to what is being posted by some influencers.

 So…instead of drowning in the Sea of Comparison, I decided to take a piece of advice from Teddy Roosevelt.
-He wisely said “comparison is the thief of joy.”
-We certainly don’t want our joy stolen away.
+He wisely said “comparison is the thief of joy,” and we certainly don’t want our joy stolen away.
 That would be dreadful.

-Here’s the deal.
-Everything you will be seeing here over the next few weeks will be do-able for anyone, simple and budget-friendly.
-Along with all of that, I promise everything will be festive and welcoming.
-I may fluff my pillows and pick up the dog toys but the rest of it will be authentic.
+So this is my promise.
+Everything you will be seeing here over the next few weeks will be do-able for anyone, simple, and budget-friendly.
+Along with all of that, everything will be festive and welcoming.
+I may fluff my pillows, and pick up the dog toys, but the rest of it will be authentic.
 At the end of the day, the most important thing to me is that when you visit here, you feel comfortable and happy.
 I want you to leave feeling inspired and ready to take on the world…not like throwing in the towel.

 - Door Wreath